papercd/SyncGaze/README.md

+# This branch is for develop and test of EYE and MOUSE tracking @JuhwnaLee99
+w/ node.js, WebGaze.js, React, TypeScript

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.